Life After Death: The Day of the Dead in Mexico

 See the displays of items used to celebrate and commemorate.

-The MOA’s annual exhibit celebrates this uniquely Mexican observance.
+The Wake Forest Museum of Anthropology ( MOA) has a wonderful annual exhibit that celebrates this uniquely Mexican observance.

 The exhibit’s centerpiece is a traditional ofrenda, an altar with food and beverage offerings, flowers, sugar skulls, and photos of deceased family members.